boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 You also have to "stitch" the layers together with outputs and inputs.
 IE: You'll feed the vpc id into the db, compute, app layers.
 The [terraform_remote_state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html) data source may also help.

 An interesting point here is how we design the stacks, and group modules together affect the required level of coordination.
-For example, a fully distributed system with thousands of tiny microservice will require more coordination than a monolith.
+For example, a fully distributed system with thousands of tiny microservices will require more coordination than a monolith.
 Ideally, stacks should be as self-sufficient as possible, else cost of coordination will be high.

 All that being said, here's an example of this setup with terraspace: